Quick fix to Zsh: Permission denied Terminal error

 With this tool, you can run any commands, just like with the native Mac Terminal.
 The app has a great user interface which you'll enjoy.
 Core Shell also supports one-click login on remote computers with auto-reconnect capability.
 But what you'll probably like the most is the ability to change the look and feel of your terminal.
 You can change the color scheme of connections by using your favorite shades.

-Both apps will arrive with Setapp, a suite of tools for solving everyday tasks on Mac and iPhone.
+In this article, I recommend you trying Core Shell and Almighty.
+The first app is a full-featured SHH terminal.
+The second app is a convenient and easy-to-use menu bar app that exposes powerful configurations for your Mac.
+Note that both apps will arrive with Setapp, a platform that hosts 240+ tools for solving everyday tasks on Mac and iPhone.
 You can use them 7 days free, then $9.99/mo.